-- The family Meaning and definition, Functions C. - Changing family Patterns d. - Influence of family on the individual health, family, and nutrition. - The effects of sickness on family and psychosomatic disease and their importance 4 to Physiotherapy F-Community:
+- c.
+The family Meaning and definition, Functions - d.
+Changing family Patterns - e.
+Influence of family on the individual health, family, and nutrition.

+4. The effects of sickness on family and psychosomatic disease and their importance to Physiotherapy F-Community:

-- a) Rural community - Meaning and features - Health hazards of rural population - Urban community Meaning and features Health hazards of urban population b)
+- a) Rural community Meaning and features Health hazards of rural population - b) Urban community Meaning and features Health hazards of urban population